"Doctor," Wyn said as she watched him step back from the console

 "Oh, come on," he thought as his ankles sank into the liquefied

 ground.
-"This isn't some old western movie."
-Bad enough he was
+“This isn’t some old western movie.”
+Bad enough

 trap was just insulting.

-He didn't panic.
+He didn’t panic.
 He made small, slow movements.
-He knew if he did that
+He knew if he did

-quicksand.
+dense than quicksand.
 It would float.

 He floated.
 He edged himself forward with slowed down swimming movements